 - Scenic spectacular view of Mt.
 Everest from Everest view hotel Syangboche.

-- Explore the Sherpa Museum in Namche Bazaar, a bustling remote village town of Sherpa settlement.
+- Explore the Sherpa Museum in Namche Bazaar.

 - Visit Tengboche Monastery situated at the height of 3860m.